dpiscia/paudm_web/README.md

 ### Triggers
 in order to synchronize server to DB , some triggers have to be set on the DB side:

-these sync is incompatible with two phase commits transaction.
+this sync is incompatible with two phase commits transaction.
 In this situation an alternative can be represented by using REDIS as message broker.